isabella232/journeys.en/help/using/datasource/about-data-sources.md

 >title="About data sources"
 >abstract="The data source configuration is always performed by a technical user.
 The data source configuration allows you to define a connection to a system to retrieve additional information that will be used in your journeys, for: condition definition, parameter and personalization data in actions, custom wait definition,custom time zone definition."

-The data source configuration is always performed by a **technical user**.

 The data source configuration allows you to define a connection to a system to retrieve additional information that will be used in your journeys, for:

 * condition definition